OpenImaging/miqa/docs/users.md

 ﻿## Users
 ### Signing up
 **![](images/users_0.png)**
 The MIQA login screen has a button in the upper right corner that allows new users to request an account.
-This button leads to a form where new users can provide their email address and write a new password for their account.
+This button leads to a form where a new user can provide their email address and write a new password for their account.
 After submitting this form, a verification email will be sent to the email address that was provided.
 The new user must click the verification link in this email to verify their identity.

-Once the email verification process has been completed, a second email will be sent to the MIQA administration (all users that have “superuser” status) that will request on behalf of the new user for manual account activation.
-Until an administrator activates the new account, the new user will not be able to log in.
-This process is done to ensure that the data on any instance of MIQA is only made available to trusted persons.
+Once the email verification process has been completed, a second email will be sent to the MIQA administration (all users with “superuser” status) requesting manual account activation on behalf of the new user.
+A new user of MIQA will not be able to log in until an administrator activates the new account.
+This process ensures  that the data on any instance of MIQA is only made available to trusted persons.

 ### User roles
 At the global level, a user is either a normal user or a “superuser” with heightened privileges and additional responsibilities.
 Superusers should be trusted individuals, as they are given the following privileges: